Arts Camp Staff

 Libby Friedman, Camp Director

 Libby, a certified camp director by the State of Connecticut, is assistant director of the Ammerman Center for Arts & Technology at Connecticut College and has worked at Mystic Seaport & New London Landmarks.
 She received a B.A. in Art and Art History from Connecticut College.
-This is her 20th year as director of Arts Camp and she loves working with children.
+This is her 21st year at Arts Camp.

 Laura Wraight, Assistant Director